ChillHumanoid/ChillHumanoid/README.md

 - 👋 Hi, I’m @ChillHumanoid, but you can call me Kirsten.
 - 🔮 I'm a self-taught programmer, trying to make it big someday soon!
-- 👀 I’m interested in Web Design, Automation, and App Development.
+- 👀 I’m interested in Web Design, Automation, AI, and App Development.
 - 🌱 I’m currently learning Python, HTML, JavaScript, and CSS.
 - 💞️ In my free time, I like to hike, ride my motorcycle, and work on training with my one-year-old Great Dane pup.
 - 📫 If you happen to have any advice or general tips for beginner programmers, feel free to reach out to me on [Instagram](https://www.instagram.com/artofcoding.exe/)